1965–66 Port Vale F.C. season: Fourth Division

-They finished in nineteenth spot with 39 points, leaving them two points away from having to apply for re-election.
+They finished in 19th spot with 39 points, leaving them two points away from having to apply for re-election.
 They were ahead of Chesterfield on goal average, and two points ahead of Rochdale, Lincoln City, and Bradford City, and four points ahead of Wrexham.
-Their 48 goals scored was atrocious, and easily the weakest in the division, though the defence only conceded 59.
-The one saviour was John Rowland, whose 23 goals in all competitions was almost quadruple that of his nearest rival.
+Their 48 goals scored were atrocious and easily the weakest in the division.
+However, the defence only conceded 59.
+The one saviour was John Rowland, whose 23 goals in all competitions were almost quadruple that of his nearest rival.

 Finances

 On the financial side, another big loss of £29,696 was announced despite another large donation from the Sportsmen's Association, the Development Fund and the social club.
-Wages had risen by 25% to £54,552, there was a £5,000 credit in player transfers, though an improved home crowd average saw gate receipts rise by 25% to £30,994.
-The management were determined to stick with the club's youth policy.
+Wages had risen by 25% to £54,552, and there was a £5,000 credit in player transfers, though an improved home crowd average saw gate receipts rise by 25% to £30,994.
+The management was determined to stick with the club's youth policy.

 Six players were released, most significantly Tony Richards departed, who had never really recovered from a knee injury, he joined Nuneaton Borough.
 Also leaving were Mel Machin to Gillingham, Roger Smith to Walsall, whilst Selwyn Whalley retired with a foot injury.
 This left 23 professionals at the club.

 Cup competitions

-In the FA Cup, Hill 'masterminded the Vale attack' in a 'thrilling' 2–2 draw at Third Division Oxford United's Manor Ground.
-Vale won the replay 3–2 to meet Dartford of the Southern League in the Second Round.
+In the FA Cup, Jimmy Hill 'masterminded the Vale attack' in a 'thrilling' 2–2 draw at Third Division side Oxford United.
+The referee had threatened to abandon the match, however, after Jimmy O'Neil became entangled in toilet paper that had been thrown onto the Manor Ground pitch.
+Vale would have won the tie if not for a hotly disputed penalty decision in which the visitors claimed Oxford striker Bill Calder had handled the ball.
+Vale won the replay 3–2 to meet Dartford of the Southern League in the second round.
 Vale won 1–0 despite the best efforts of what The Sentinel described as 'man-eating sharks' that left the "Valiants" nursing several injuries.
-In the Third Round they were defeated 2–1 by Second Division Cardiff City at Ninian Park despite a surprisingly resilient defensive display.
+In the third round, they were defeated 2–1 by Second Division Cardiff City at Ninian Park despite a surprisingly resilient defensive display.

 In the League Cup, Vale drew 2–2 at home to Reading before exiting the competition with a 1–0 defeat at Elm Park.